-• Senior executives and management board or governing body members
+Senior staff and board members

 Identify and include the responsibilities and biographical details of those making strategic and operational decisions about the provision of your services.
-Only publish biographical details that are not work related in line with UK GDPR.
+Only publish biographical details that are not work-related in line with UK GDPR.